RinHizakura/raid-dbg/README.md

-help        | List all of the supported command of raid cont        | restart tracee until it hits a breakpoint or finishes execution break       | Set a breakpoint on tracee step        | Step in to the next line of source file next        | Step over to the next line of current function backtrace   | Unwind stack for the chain of function calls which leads to the current point
+help        | List all of the supported command of raid cont        | restart tracee until it hits a breakpoint or finishes execution break       | Set a breakpoint on tracee watch       | Watch a variable when it is modified step        | Step in to the next line of source file next        | Step over to the next line of current function backtrace   | Unwind stack for the chain of function calls which leads to the current point